mabur/carma/docs/range_algorithms.md

 ## Initialization

 `INIT_RANGE(range, count)` allocates memory to hold `count` items for the given range.
-Sets all members of the array struct.
+It sets all members of the array struct.

 ## Range Macros O(1)